 - 1. Outline the chapter's annual budget and the process used to prepare and pass the budget for each academic year.
-Note any total semester and annual deficits or surpluses.
-Indicate whether or not the chapter has a savings account and any deposits or withdrawals from that account this academic year. - 2.
-What is the chapter's current financial standing with the General Fraternity (current, 30-60->90-days past due, on a payment plan, other)?
+Note any total semester/quarter and annual deficits or surpluses.
+Indicate whether the chapter has a savings account and any deposits or withdrawals from that account this academic year. - 2.
+What is the chapter's current financial standing with the General Fraternity (current, 30- 60- >90-days past due, on a payment plan, other)?
 College/University?
 Other creditors? - 3.
 How does the chapter maintain financial records?
 Are any electronic means used to keep financial records?
 Explain. - 4.
 Explain the dues collection process used by the chapter (e.g. internal chapter collections, outside financial service, college/university billing and collection) and accountability mechanisms used to deal with members who are in debt to the chapter.
 What is the chapter's current percentage of accounts receivable more than 30 days past due (outstanding member debt ÷ total billed this year)? - 5.
 What safeguards has the chapter implemented to protect against fraud, embezzlement or misappropriation of chapter funds?
 Does the chapter use two-signature checks or other protections?

-6. Has the chapter filed the appropriate Form 990 for its most recently completed fiscal year?
-If so, identify which version of the Form 990 (i.e. 990-N, 990 EZ, 990) the chapter filed and when it was filed with the IRS.
-7. How does the chapter involve members in day-to-day operations?
+How are digital financial transactions controlled (i.e. what oversight protocols are in place if two-signature checks could not be used due to virtual operations)? - 6.
+Has the chapter filed the appropriate Form 990 for its most recently completed fiscal year?
+If so, identify which version of the Form 990 (i.e. 990-N, 990 EZ, 990) the chapter filed and when it was filed with the IRS. - 7.
+How does the chapter involve members in day-to-day operations?
 What committees are currently utilized and how often does each meet?
-Are all members involved in at least one committee?
-8. Does the chapter operate based on a written strategic plan for annual operations?
-If so, outline this plan and explain how the chapter regularly updates and reviews this plan.
-9. How does the chapter use and apply The Ritual - which ceremonies were used this year and how frequently?
-What types of reflection and training sessions were held related to The Ritual ?
-How are members encouraged to gain a deeper understanding of its contents and meanings and apply those in their daily lives?
-10. How has the chapter incorporated best practices into its operations in this area?
+Are all members involved in at least one committee? - 8.
+Does the chapter operate based on a written strategic plan for annual operations?
+If so, outline this plan and explain how the chapter regularly updates and reviews this plan. - 9.
+How has the chapter incorporated best practices into its operations in this area?
 Best practices could come from the Best Practices Library, other chapters and organizations, or additional sources.
-If citing from the Best Practices Library, please reference the practice #; for example, Chapter Operations #1. pporting Documents for Chapter Operations - Indicate any supporting documents to ate/acquire and the chapter officer or member assigned to do so.
-Copy of end-of-year financial statements Copy of chapter budget and budget planning process Copy of e-file confirmation or copy of 990 filing document(s) Committee structure and meeting schedule from previous year Chapter plan and goals from previous year with an evaluation of progress made on each goal
+If citing from the Best Practices Library, please reference the practice #; for example, Chapter Operations #1.

+Supporting Documents for Chapter Operations - Indicate any supporting documents to create/acquire and the chapter officer or member assigned to do so.

+- End-of-year financial statements - Chapter budget and budget planning process - E-file confirmation or copy of 990 filing document(s) - Committee structure and meeting schedule from previous year - Chapter Operations Action Plan - Chapter plan and goals from the previous year with an evaluation of progress made toward each goal (e.g. updated Chapter Strategic Plan)

-DISCUSSION QUESTIONS OPERATIONAL EXCELLENCE: GOVERNANCE AND ACCOUNTABILITY
+OPERATIONAL EXCELLENCE: GOVERNANCE AND ACCOUNTABILITY

 The following questions should be used in chapter and small-group discussions on the subcategory of the Pursuit of Excellence Program listed below.
-Use either the Standards and Criteria for Excellence or the Evaluation Guidelines as a reference in answering the questions that follow.
+Use the Evaluation Guidelines as a reference in answering the questions that follow.